zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 Surfactive is either fictional or monk.
 Stylesor monk

 [APZ 150.11] (#apz150 .11) {#apz150 .11 .ref .apz} "Nothing hard in the locality
-Not taken as taking” is not firmly taken by maneuvers Don't enter.
-“Lokuka” is in the human world of Hell Locking, In the relic of the mass of the divine locus, “any is a certain image The frequency of the stethoscope is the number of congenitals.
+Not taken as taking" is not firmly taken by maneuvers Don't enter.
+"Lokuka" is in the human world of Hell Locking, In the relic of the mass of the divine locus, "any is a certain image The frequency of the stethoscope is the number of congenitals.

 [Msdiv 151] (#msdiv151) {#msdiv151 .ref .msdiv} (14 - 2)

 [APZ 151.1] (#apz151 .1) {#apz151 .1 .ref .apz} "Reflectiones
-Asmiths also know and prevent all things,” said the prophets.
+Asmiths also know and prevent all things," said the prophets.
 Going The number of prophecies is called the number of prophecies.
 Frequency of cravings, viewpoints The number is the same.
 What is the root of the craving genus?
 Anecdotic root, discreet The root of contemplation, the asimole root, the root of not blasphemous sin, the fear of sin The root, the root of the restlessness of the mind, the root of the vision of the anus, The mythological root is the root of discreet contemplation, the asimetic root, the shame of sin The root of the absence.
 Fear of sin is the root of unrest in the mind, this point of view It is the root of the prognosse.
-“Bhagawatha” is the word of honor here (7-2) -1 that broke the lust Should be used from where to go.
+"Bhagawatha" is the word of honor here (7-2) -1 that broke the lust Should be used from where to go.

 [APZ 151.2] (#apz151 .2) {#apz151 .2 .ref .apz} "All Know Asmem
-Tells the prophecy “to feel” by feeling a certain signal Justitaveda, (2-4) 12 (ii) Generations should be applied) Amovitis, Dhamma Exam That is what says, the asmi dimension is the dimension of itself in the image, of himself in the image About Will, the sympathology of itself in the image in the editor of the vein of the stethoscope
+Tells the prophecy "to feel" by feeling a certain signal Justitaveda, (2-4) 12 (ii) Generations should be applied) Amovitis, Dhamma Exam That is what says, the asmi dimension is the dimension of itself in the image, of himself in the image About Will, the sympathology of itself in the image in the editor of the vein of the stethoscope